itzravirathi/docs/UnixSetup/Setup-Unix.md

 sudo snap install teams-for-linux
 ##Change the permision from software center
 sudo dpkg -i teams_1.3.00.25560_amd64.deb

 Manjaro
-	install version 1.0.3 from AUR repo.
+	version 1.0.3 from AUR repo.
 		RTC dependencies should be installed for screen sharing.
 		Wayland could be the issue so try x11 in cased of issue

+	version 1.0.5-1 from AUR repo.
+		Having Screen sharing issue.

+	Version 1.3.0 from Arch - Working
+		Download teams.tar.gz from https://aur.archlinux.org/packages/teams/
+		create package with command - makepkg in PKGFILE dir install created package with "teams-1.3.00.30857-1-x86_64.pkg.tar.zst" with Software Center

 ## Setup Samba server
 sudo apt update